 Combine that with a copy that plays on his emotions and you’ve got yourself an instant purchase!

-But they’re more effective on web because unlike emails, there aren’t spam folder when it comes for push notifications for web
+But they’re more effective on the web because unlike emails, there aren’t spam folders when it comes to push notifications for the web!
+To learn more about the Appgain rich push notifications, visit our web push notifications product page.

 And a prime example of a popular site that utilizes notifications is Product hunt.